conda/governance/README.md

 ### Remove a Provisional Steering Council Member

 The proposer must provide a sufficient justification as to why the provisional member should be removed.
 The guidelines on [Provisional Members](#provisional-members) must be followed as well.

 * Sensitive
 * Voting:
-  * At least 50% participation
-  * More than 50% "yes" votes to pass

-### Remove an Emeritus Steering Council Member

-If an Emeritus Steering Council member is inactive for two or more years, the Steering Council may vote to remove them.
-A notice period of one month must be given directly before such a vote is called.
-If the member moves back from emeritus to active status, then the vote cannot be called.
-Members moved to Emeritus status as a result of overlapping funding are not subject to this policy.

-* Sensitive
-* Voting: